-- · If so, are test results reliably available within 72 hours?
-Each entity advertises that that they are and we are not aware of issues of delayed results.
-However, we cannot guarantee the turnaround time.
+- If so, are test results reliably available within 72 hours?
+Yes.
+Note: each company has advertised turnaround times, and we are not aware of delayed results beyond 72 hours.
+However, we cannot guarantee turnaround time.

-- · We understand the following entities provide testing.
-Please contact the companies directly for information on the type of test and turnaround time:
+- The following entities provide testing.
+Please contact the companies directly for information on the type of test, updated cost information, and turnaround time.

 COVID-19 Vaccine Information:

-- · Has the government of Ethiopia approved a COVID-19 vaccine for use?
+- Has the government of Ethiopia approved a COVID-19 vaccine for use?
 Yes ,The Government of Ethiopia has limited doses to be given to priority groups; see below

 - The U.S. Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 - Information from the CDC regarding COVID-19 vaccination